leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > 2) Fundamental flaws: "I believe Solution A is unacceptable because XYZ."

 During a discussion, clarify which type of objection you're getting, since people communicate with various degrees of subtlety \[31\].
-My "worth taking a look at" is usually a "pretty sure this is key so I hope we have a plan".
+My "unsure about this" is usually a "pretty sure this is wrong" .
 Once clarified, spend the majority of your time discussing fundamental flaws rather than "not the best choice" feedback.

-How you define a fundamental flaw depends on your team, and should be decided beforehand.
-This is team dependent and difficult as well.
+How you define a fundamental flaw depends on your team, and should be decided beforehand, another difficult task in itself.
 Devon cites substantial technical debt, inability to scale, or too much work as some suitable reasons.
 You probably can't have too many reasons, as that would lead to nothing getting done.
 Once you've settled on your reasons, there should be a high bar to accepting new ones during the discussion itself.

 People are incentivised to participate during meetings; I'd also assume that most people talk during meetings for the sake of talking \[32\].
 This implies that most objections should fall under the "not the best choice" category, and you should feel alright moving forward in the majority of cases.